Rooben/obenitApp/README.md

 # obenitApp
-Show case of skills in web technologies.
+Purpose : Show case of skills in web technologies.
-This was built using the angular genetor.
+This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

 Setup
 After cloning or downloading,